act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 4

 This is a link that is a descendant of a paragraph element.
-The underline is removed, but the link has a distinguishing box-shadow.
+The link has a distinguishing box-shadow.

 ```html
 <style>